-The Legislative priority
+The policy priority

 Delaware State Chamber of Commerce | Wilmington DE 19899